What is ALPHAS, who can it help & how can it benefit my business?

 - The chance to upskill current staff through a FREE 12-hour workshop programme on leadership & management, digital technology, staffing for the future and financing your own growth.

-- Academic expertise from the University of Bedfordshire, University of Northampton or The Open University.
+- Academic expertise from the University of Bedfordshire and the University of Northampton

-- Funding to cover 60% of salary costs for a graduate for 3-6 months - including FREE academic consultancy, to set your plans in motion.
+- Funding to cover 60% of salary costs for a graduate - including FREE academic consultancy, to set your plans in motion.

 After registration, what can I expect next?

-Firstly, an ALPHAS team member will call your business requesting to finalise State Aid, outstanding registration details.
+Firstly, an ALPHAS team member will call your business requesting to finalise State Aid and outstanding registration details.

 We can then begin the process of applying for your grant, MicroKEP or Workshop.